Shasta Dam: Tour the second largest concrete dam in the U.S. Free tours provided at the visitor center.

 - Silverthorn Pizza & Pub: Enjoy a cocktail on the large outside deck or enjoy our awesome pizza or the coldest beer or beverage.
 Check out the latest sporting events on our two big screen TVs or enjoy a game of eight-ball on our pool table.

-- Basshole Bar & Grill: Catch the excitement!
+- Basshole Brews: Catch the excitement!
 We also feature a tackle and bait shop.
 We are your headquarters for fun, seven days a week!
 Families welcome.

 - Country Cooking at Lakeshore Inn and RV: We are a full-service restaurant.
 Dinners on Friday, Saturday, and Sunday nights are our barbecue nights–featuring chicken, tri-tip, and baby back ribs with all the fixings.